manojsamanta/graphql-tutorial/README.md

 # graphql-tutorial

-This is a copy of absinthe graphql tutorial from the absinthe repository.
+This is a copy of absinthe graphql tutorial from the absinthe repository in one page.

-# Getting Started
+# 1. Getting Started

 We'll be building a very basic GraphQL API for a blog, written in Elixir using Absinthe.